Treatment for dissociative identity disorder will likely consist of therapy and in some cases, medication management.

 Treatment providers typically avoid prescribing benzodiazepines because of the high risk of addiction.
 People living with mental health conditions are more likely to develop addictions because of neurotransmitters in the brain.
 If someone has less serotonin or dopamine in their brain, they may turn to abuse substances and develop a mental health disorder like DID or both.

 People living with dissociative identity disorder can also develop anxiety.
 Once someone is diagnosed and becomes aware of their alternate personalities and dissociations, further anxiety may be experienced about behaviors that can occur when they are not in conscious control.
 In some cases, this anxiety can be treated successfully using anti-anxiety medications.
 Some antidepressants that may be prescribed for DID include:

 Antipsychotic medications have been shown to reduce the frequency of transitions between alternate personalities.
 These medications may reduce dissociations and other symptoms caused by the transition between realities.
 Levels of dopamine, noradrenaline and serotonin are regulated with antipsychotic medications which can help alleviate some symptoms of DID.
 Some antipsychotic medications that may be prescribed to someone with DID include:

 - Aripiprazole (Abilify)

 Therapy Options for Dissociative Identity Disorder

-Treatment for Dissociative Identity Disorder with Co-Occurring Substance Use Disorder
+Treating Dissociative Identity Disorder and Co-Occurring Substance Abuse

 When seeking treatment for a co-occurring disorder, it’s important to find a facility that can treat both disorders at the same time.
 If someone with co-occurring disorders only treats one disorder, they are more likely to experience setbacks with the other disorder or the untreated condition could worsen.